Nina A. Kohn

 https://twitter.com/NinaKohn

-Nina A. Kohn is the David M. Levy Professor of Law and Faculty Director of Online Education at Syracuse University College of Law, a faculty affiliate with the Syracuse University Aging Studies Institute, and a member of the American Law Institute.
+Nina A. Kohn is the David M. Levy Professor of Law at Syracuse University College of Law, a faculty affiliate with the Syracuse University Aging Studies Institute, and a member of the American Law Institute.
 She is also the Solomon Center Distinguished Scholar in Elder Law with the Solomon Center for Health Law and Policy at Yale Law School.
-She has served as a Visiting Professor at Yale Law School and at the University of Maine School of Law.
+She has served as a Visiting Professor at Yale Law School, Cornell Law School, and the University of Maine School of Law.

 Education